Bayesian Negative Sampling for Recommendation: Experiment

 \subsubsection{Evaluation Metrics}

-To examine sampling quality, it is interesting know whether an algorithm is capable of sampling informational and unbiased negatives.
+To examine sampling quality, we measure the quality of the sampled instance from two perspectives: \textit{sampling bias rate} and \textit{average loss gradient magnitude}.
 By flipping labels of ground-truth records in the test set, we are able to obtain the false negatives (FN) that are positive labeled but unobserved during the negative sampling process.
 And the rest of un-interacted items are true negatives (TN).
-For each epoch, we record each sampled instance's label and $\mathtt{info}(j)$, then define the unbiasedness and informativeness epoch-wisely by:
+For each epoch, we record each sampled instance's label and loss gradient magnitude $\mathtt{info}(j)$, then define the unbiasedness and informativeness epoch-wisely by:

 where $\#TN$($\#FN$) is the number of sampled true (false) negatives in each training epoch.
-Eq.~\eqref{Eq:TNR} evaluates the proportion of sampled true negatives in each training epoch, i.e., true negative rate (TNR). $\mathtt{sgn}(j)$ is the indicator function: $\mathtt{sgn}(j)=1$ if the sampled item's label is TN; Otherwise, $\mathtt{sgn}(j)=-1$ as a penalty~\footnote{We implicitly assume that the gain of sampling a TN equals to the cost of sampling a FN.
-The penalty weights can be adjusted as needed.} for sampling the FN instance.
+Eq.~\eqref{Eq:TNR} evaluates the proportion of sampled true negatives in each training epoch, i.e., true negative rate (TNR). $\mathtt{sgn}(j)$ is the indicator function: $\mathtt{sgn}(j)=1$ if the sampled item's label is TN; Otherwise, $\mathtt{sgn}(j)=-1$ as a penalty for sampling the FN instance.
 The \textit{informativeness} (INF) defined Eq.~\eqref{Eq:INF} can be interpreted as the average gradient magnitude with respect to selected training triple $(u,i,j)$ in each training epoch.
 To evaluate recommendation performance, the widely used metrics are adopted, including P(precision), R(recall), NDCG (normalized discounted cumulative gain), to evaluate the Top-$K$ recommendation.
 For their common usage, we do not provide their definitions here.